MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 EXEC sp_addrolemember 'db_datawriter', 'WebApplication1'
 ```

-To see it in action, check out the [recorded demo](https://youtu.be/cZHPz80I-3s?t=2672) available from Microsoft Ignite 2016 in the session "Walk the Path to Containerization - transforming workloads into containers".
+To see it in action, check out the [recorded demo](https://youtu.be/cZHPz80I-3s?t=2672) available from Microsoft Ignite 2016 in the session "Walk the Path to Containerization - transforming workloads into containers."

 ## Troubleshooting

 ### Known issues

-**Container hostname must match the gMSA name for WS2016, 1709, and 1803.**
+#### Container hostname must match the gMSA name for Windows Server 2016, versions 1709 and 1803

-If you're running Windows Server 2016, 1709, or 1803, the hostname of your container must match your gMSA SAM Account Name.
+If you're running Windows Server 2016, version 1709 or 1803, the hostname of your container must match your gMSA SAM Account Name.

-When the hostname does not match the gMSA name, inbound NTLM authentication requests and name/SID translation (used by many libraries, like the ASP.NET membership role provider) will fail.
-Kerberos will continue to function normally even if the hostname does not match.
+When the hostname doesn't match the gMSA name, inbound NTLM authentication requests and name/SID translation (used by many libraries, like the ASP.NET membership role provider) will fail.
+Kerberos will continue to function normally even if the hostname and gMSA name don't match.

 This limitation was fixed in Windows Server 2019, where the container will now always use its gMSA name on the network regardless of the assigned hostname.

-**Using a gMSA with more than one container simultaneously leads to intermittent failures on WS2016, 1709 and 1803.**
+#### Using a gMSA with more than one container simultaneously leads to intermittent failures on Windows Server 2016, versions 1709 and 1803

 As a result of the previous limitation requiring all containers to use the same hostname, a second issue affects versions of Windows prior to Windows Server 2019 and Windows 10 version 1809.
 When multiple containers are assigned the same identity and hostname, a race condition may occur when two containers talk to the same domain controller simultaneously.